 plt.scatter(x, y)

-plt.scatter(x, y) is a Matplotlib command used to create a scatter plot using the data provided in the x and y arrays.
+The Matplotlib command plt.scatter(x, y) is used to generate a scatter plot from the data contained in the x and y arrays.

 python